 I watch Lucas through large panes of glass from outside the store; he is speaking with a clerk in that amiable way of his that makes him so well-liked at school.
 Though we are both the same height, he is considered to be of average height, while I am considered tall.
-He has the lean build of a runner, and his facial features are symmetrical—his nose has a slight hook, and his eyes droop a little under their lids, which frame his green-brown eyes.
+He has the lean build of a runner, and his facial features are symmetrical—his nose has a slight hook, and his green-brown eyes droop a little under their lids.
 I remember my androgynous figure, slightly upturned nose, and droopy eyes with dark brown irises.

 It is strange to me that we are fraternal twins, because people expect us to be similar, though we can be quite different.
 Lucas is always cheerful, easily laughing with the world, whereas I am sarcastic and languid.
 I turn away from the glass when I see Lucas paying for the groceries and grabbing the bags.
 I sit on the curb in front of the store—a common hangout spot for teens in this small, sleepy town.

 Lucas joins me on the curb and sets the bags aside.
 “Today is hot, isn’t it?”